World Football League (1974-1975)

 The courtship of Davis meant the return of old friend Mike Trope, Davis’ former USC classmate-turned-agent.
 The New York Jets selected Davis in the 2nd round of the NFL Draft in January.
 Trope’s previous trio of high-profile Sun rookies – Booker Brown, Kermit Johnson and James McAlister – all declared free agency and departed for the NFL after the Sun failed to meet their final payroll in 1974.
 But Trope was willing to let bygones by bygones.
 After the Jets offered a three-year deal worth $150,000 in base salary and signing bonus, Trope inked Davis to a five-year contract with the Sun reportedly worth $1.7 million plus a silver Rolls Royce.

 The Sun opened the 1975 season on August 3rd, defeating the Portland Thunder 21-15 on the arm of third-string quarterback Mike Ernst.
 The announced crowd of 14,362 at Anaheim Stadium did not get to see Lamonica or Haden, who both suffered training camp injuries.
 The quarterback position, expected to be an embarassment of riches for the Sun, turned out to be unsettled all season.
 Haden saw most of the snaps, but left the team in September by previous agreement to pursue his Rhodes scholarship at Oxford.
-Lamonica, meanwhile, never shook off a pre-season hernia injury and appearing sparingly in only two games.
+Lamonica, meanwhile, never shook off a pre-season hernia injury and appeared sparingly in only two games.
 Lamonica skipped a Sun road game in Shreveport in September and officially confirmed his retirement several days later, walking away from a reported $500,000 contract.

-Davis, meanwhile, was the unparalleled star of the 1975 WFL.
+Anthony Davis, meanwhile, was the unparalleled star of the WFL’s 1975 season.
 In 12 games, he racked up 1,200 rushing and 18 combined touchdowns, on the ground, through the air and via kick return.
 He almost certainly would have been tagged as the league’s MVP had the chronic financial problems of the WFL not interceded first.
 On October 22nd 1975, the exhausted owners threw in the towel, terminating the league and the remainder of the schedule in mid-season.

 Sun President Larry Hatfield told The Los Angeles Times that the club lost an estimated $3 million during the 1974 and 1975 seasons.
 According an Associated Press postmortem in November 1975, the Sun sold approximately 6,000 season tickets for the 1975 season, a substantial drop from the reported 20,000 season tickets the team moved in 1974.
 The Sun offices shut down in late October 1975 without issuing season ticket refunds for the five home games that remained unplayed.